-Technically, you can because if your blade is for a medium or large bulldozer, it'll be pretty big.
+Technically, you can, depending on the exact blade dimensions.
+If your blade is for a medium or large bulldozer, it'll be pretty big.
 Medium bulldozers range from 20000 to 60000 pounds while larger ones go up to 150,000.

 This number means that a large blade can be up to 19 feet for their U-blades.
 Even a smaller one can be around 7 feet.
 However, remember that it's not the most convenient way, and it might seem more straightforward to hire a smaller flatbed trailer to transport it yourself.

-This is because not all blades can be transported with a bulldozer, even if you're moving the vehicle.
+This is because not all bulldozer attachments can be transported with a bulldozer, even if you're moving the vehicle.
 But working with a company is still better because they'll be better equipped to handle everything.